Across all segments of the hotel and hospitality industry, online reputation has become one of the most powerful drivers of revenue and growth.

 - Responsive businesses also experience an upward trend in overall rating.
 Hotels with a response rate of 5 to 40 percent have an average rating of 4.0 out of 5, compared to an average of only 3.8 for those that don’t respond at all.
 Hotels with a response rate of 65 percent or above have an average overall rating of 4.15 out of 5.

 Responding to reviews, social media comments, and guest feedback isn’t always easy, particularly when what you’re hearing isn’t positive.
 In order to protect your hotel reputation, minimize the impact of negative comments, and reinforce positives in the guest experience, always show appreciation for feedback and say thank you in your responses.
+Consider investing in reputation management services that will make it easier for your to listen and respond to your customers.

 For more research, check out this Cornell University study, which shows the impact that responding to reviews can have on hotel reputation and revenue.